Having certain risk factors makes it important to get screened for the disease.

 It’s not fully understood why people develop coeliac disease.
 However, certain things put you at an increased risk of the condition, and you should be screened if you have any of the following:

-If you’re concerned you have coeliac disease, it’s important that you don’t start a gluten-free diet before getting tested, as it can impact the accuracy of the results.
+If you’re concerned you might have coeliac disease, it’s important that you don’t start a gluten-free diet before getting tested, as it can impact the accuracy of the results.

 Testing involves 2 steps.
 First, a blood test looks for elevated levels of certain antibodies.
 If the test shows signs of coeliac disease, you will then have a small bowel biopsy to confirm the diagnosis.